+49 30 214 594-239

 +49 30 214 594-227

 Born in Innsbruck in 1974, the composer Johannes Maria Staud draws much of his inspiration from literature and the visual arts.
-Reflections on philosophical questions, social processes and political events also influence his compositions.
-In doing so, his artfully constructed works follow a consistent dramaturgy.
+Reflections on philosophical questions, social processes, and political events also influence his compositions.
+His artfully constructed works posses a rigorous dramaturgy.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.